WeldFire/TimeTrack/README.md

 Window names can also be modified using regular expressions to fit your liking.

-Future implementations:
-Preform final save before shutdown
+Future implementations: Preform final save before shutdown, Navigation Between days, Add idle timeout preference
-Navigation Between days
-Preferences - Idle timeout